sjurba/rebase-editor/README.md

 The editor accepts the following command line arguments:
  * -s, --status: Print a status line on top.
 Useful for debugging custom key maps.
  * -k, --keys: Set a custom keybinding.
 Must be defined as .json or a module exporting a json object.
- * --no-color: Disables colorful editor output
+ * -c, --color: Use colorful editor output

 ### Custom key bindings
 The keybindings must be a file that can be required, either json or a node module that exports a simple object.